Relationship Between Throat Issues and the Intestine

 You may also like:

 You can care for it in two ways:

 - Eat foods that promote it, mainly foods like chucrut, yogurt, and kefir, but should be prepared at home to make sure that it hasn’t been artificially modified and that it has the nutrients you need.

 - Take a specific supplement to build up the gut flora, especially if you have been taking medication.

-You can quickly realize when you have an allergy because the reaction is instant, but it is not this straightforward with a food intolerance.
+You can quickly identify when you have an allergy because the reaction is instant.
+However, it’s not this straightforward with a food intolerance.
 This has slow and gradual effects that make it slightly more difficult to detect.

 You can have an intolerance to any food and many lab tests can determine whether or not you have one.
 The most common ones that you should keep in mind are gluten and lactose.
 You can also suffer a food intolerance to certain fruits, nuts, or food additives.

 Even though this remedy doesn’t always help with throat issues, a foot bath can provide immediate relief for a swollen throat.
 This is because exposing the feet to a high temperature will quickly lower the temperature in the upper body.